-If a client requests a format by specifying the mimetype (as opposed to one of the short forms), the response that delivers that content must set that mimetype in the Content-Type header.
-This is only an issue when a format has multiple acceptable mimetypes (e.g. VOTable).
-This allows the client to control the Content-Type so that it can reliably cause specific applications to handle the response (e.g. a browser rendering a VOTable generally requires the text/xml mimetype).
-If the client requests a plain mimetype (e.g. not parameterised) and the mimetype does allow optional parameters, the service may respond with a parameterised mimetype to more clearly describe the output.
-For example, the text/csv mimetype allows two optional parameters: charset and header.
-If the request includes RESPONSEFORMAT=text/csv the response could have Content-Type text/csv or text/csv;header=absent at the discretion of the service.
+If a client requests a format by specifying the media type (as opposed to one of the short forms), the response that delivers that content must set that media type in the Content-Type header.
+This is only an issue when a format has multiple acceptable media types (e.g., VOTable).
+This allows the client to control the Content-Type so that it can reliably cause specific applications to handle the response (e.g., a browser rendering a VOTable generally requires the text/xml media type).
+If the client requests a plain media type (e.g., not parameterised) and the media type does allow optional parameters, the service may respond with a parameterised media type to more clearly describe the output.
+For example, the text/csv media type allows two optional parameters: charset and header.
+If the request includes RESPON-SEFORMAT=text/csv the response could have Content-Type text/csv or text/csv;header=absent at the discretion of the service.
 If the request specifies specific values for parameters, the response must be equivalent.